 The results of the Opium Research 2014 Drug Survey paint a very dark picture of British drug use.
 According to the research, 31% of the 1,080 adults surveyed admitted to having used an illegal substance at least once.
 Among these, 21% said they still use illegal substances on a regular basis.
 Doing the maths demonstrates that as many as 7% of British adults are using illegal drugs.
 That says nothing of legal drugs that are also being abused.

 At BlueSkies, we have seen first-hand how devastating drug addiction can be to both individuals and their families.
-Drug addiction destroys physical and emotional health, ruins family relationships, consumes finances, and often leads to permanent physical harm or eventual death.
+Drug addiction destroys physical and emotional health, can ruin family relationships, consume finances, and can even lead to permanent physical harm or death if left untreated.

-BlueSkies assists drug addicts trying to overcome their addictions.
-We see addicts of all stripes, addicted to everything from cocaine to heroin to sleeping medication.
 The medical community divides drugs into categories based on their chemical properties and how these affect the brain.
 Examples include opioids, stimulants, and depressants.
-For our purposes, we have found it beneficial to divide drugs into different categories for a more practical application:
+We have found it beneficial to divide drugs into different categories for a more practical application:

 We have listed the drug categories above to demonstrate how widespread drug addiction can be.
 Addiction is not confined to just a small handful of substances such as heroin and cocaine.
 Anyone using a drug, whether legally or illegally, can potentially become addicted if conditions and circumstances are right.